thiago88sp/terraform-treinamento/README.md

 # Terraform no Azure
-Um repositório autoconduzido para fornecer a você uma compreensão sobre a implantação do Terraform no Azure, desde o básico até a implantação no Azure.
+Um repositório self-led para fornecer a você uma compreensão sobre a implantação do Terraform no Azure, desde o básico até a implantação no Azure.

 ## O que você vai aprender